 Share them out loud with someone you trust (and also your lost loved one) and/or write them all down on paper, uncensored.

 Don't minimize, hold back, or purposely omit anything.
 Tell your story and tell it often.
-Repeatedly hearing your own suicide loss story while communicating the feelings associated with it (especially the fear and anger) will eventually help you integrate the loss.
+Repeatedly hearing your own suicide loss story while communicating the feelings associated with it (especially fear, betrayal, and anger) will eventually help you integrate the loss.

 Express yourself creatively if you feel led and your energy allows.
 Sometimes words alone don't do our feelings justice.

 Get it all out.
 You feel that internal pull for a good reason.
 Again, follow the prompts of your body.